the-turing-way/the-turing-way/book/website/foreword/impact.md

 (fw-impact)=
-# Impact Reports
+# Notable Impacts

-_The Turing Way_ is an online handbook – and global community – dedicated to fostering gold-standard reproducible research.
-It’s a cultural movement with the potential to transform data science.

-_The Turing Way_ is shared through its growing, global community of like-minded expert advocates.
+_The Turing Way_ is a global community of like-minded expert advocates.
-It shines a light on a broken publishing system that works against sharing and makes research less effective.
-It represents the Institute’s commitment to changing data science for the better.
+It shines a light on broken academic system and represents a commitment to changing data science for the better.

 We really appreciate any references that you make to _The Turing Way_ project in your work, and we hope it is useful.

 ## Impact Story

 We provide an overview of the impact story featured by The Alan Turing Institute in 2020.
 Please read the full report online written by Sean O'Neil through an interview with the project lead, Kirstie Whitaker: [https://www.turing.ac.uk/research/impact-stories/changing-culture-data-science](https://www.turing.ac.uk/research/impact-stories/changing-culture-data-science).

 - There is a crisis of reproducibility  in science.